ammarfaizi2/sqli_chall_by_viloid_write_up/sqli_writeup.md

 Futhermore, I tried to find the DNS history by using the server from https://viewdns.info/ and this is what I got:

 ![error](./004.png)

+So my conclusion based on the DNS history above was:
+1. `50.63.202.45` was the default page when the domain was bought.
+2. `50.28.107.96` is the IP address after domain was configured.
+3. Then the domain nameserver was moved to the Cloudflare.

+Therefore, it is possible that `50.28.107.96` be the real server address behind the Cloudflare.

+I tried to check the HTTP port on this address and it redirected me to `https://sphere.social/`.
+This is enough evidence that the server behind the Cloudflare is `50.28.107.96`.